1994 Fairchild Air Force Base B-52 crash: Other factors

 The demonstration profile as designed by Holland included a 360° turn around Fairchild's air-traffic-control tower.
 Holland had not attempted this maneuver in previous air-show demonstrations.
 During the final flight, Holland performed a series of 60° banked turns and a 68° pitch climb in violation of Brooks' orders.
 No evidence exists that McGeehan or Wolff attempted to intervene as Holland executed the maneuvers.

-Pellerin was originally scheduled to fly in this mission, as he had done on the 17 June flight.
-Pellerin was unavailable for the flight on 24 June and Wolff was selected as the replacement aircrew member.
+Pellerin was originally scheduled to fly in this mission, as he had done on the June 17 flight.
+Pellerin was unavailable for the flight on June 24 and Wolff was selected as the replacement aircrew member.
 Due to the short notice of his assignment to the mission, Wolff did not participate in the pre-flight briefing and boarded the aircraft after the engines were started.
 Thus, Wolff was not aware of the planned mission profile and did not have an opportunity to raise any objections before take-off.

 All of the aircrew involved in the crash had only limited flying time in the months before the crash.
 The B-52's aircrew were apparently unaware that the aircraft had stalled until shortly before impact, indicated by a failure to apply standard recovery techniques to the aircraft once it entered the stall.
 The investigation reported that, even if the proper stall recovery techniques had been applied, the aircraft was likely too low to recover before hitting the ground.

-Four days before the accident, on 20 June, Dean Mellberg, an emotionally disturbed ex-USAF serviceman, entered Fairchild's hospital and shot and killed five people and wounded many more before being killed by a security policeman.
+Four days before the accident, on June 20, Dean Mellberg, an emotionally disturbed ex-USAF serviceman, entered Fairchild's hospital and shot and killed four people and wounded 22 others before being killed by a security policeman.
 The crime was a major distraction for personnel stationed at Fairchild for some time afterwards.